monoteba/unity-visual-scripting/basics/05-auto-closing-door/05-auto-closing-door.md

 **On Update** then use an **And** node to check if two *boolean expressions* are `true`.
 In other words, *if both A and B are true, then the output is true*.
 To be specific, if `isOpen` is `true` *and* if `closeTime` is greather than `closeDuration` then we trigger the custom event called `ToggleDoor`.
 If not, then we increment the `closeTime` variable by the *delta time* to make it behave like a timer.

+You may note that the button does not automatically switch color!
+I will leave it to you to figure out. **Hint:** You may use custom events :)

 [![Graph](./graph.jpg)](./graph.jpg)